-For additional information about graduate admissions or to download application materials, go to the Graduate Programs website at www. unbc.ca/graduate-programs.
+For additional information about graduate admissions or to download application materials, go to the Office of Graduate Administration website at www.unbc.ca/graduate-administration.

 Upon the recommendation of the program concerned, the Dean may accept courses taken at other institutions for credit toward a UNBC graduate program.